CNuge/update-salmon-220k-positions/README.md

         - Will need to handle the new scaffolds as well, placing things onto CHR 30 -probably just want a function to do this.

+[] - spot checks to make sure the SNPs are where the fasta says they are
+    - make sure major allele is sitting at the 101st or 36th base pair depending on the two categories

 [] - run bwa (on sharcnet), aligning the fasta file from previous step to the v3 genome